b-goldney/dot_files/readme.md

-The skeleton files (i.e. skeleton.*) are saved here: /.vim/templates/skeleton.cpp
+- skeleton files (i.e. skeleton.*)
+  - saved here: /.vim/templates/skeleton.cpp
+  - the skeleton files are symlinked in this .config directory

+- cpp.vim and html.vim
+  -saved in .config and used to update formatting.
+Including the formatting in .vimrc does not work becaue it is overriden by plug-ins.